kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Use `NominatedNodeName` to express an pod placement, expected by the scheduler or expected by other components.
+Use `NominatedNodeName` to express pod placement, expected by the scheduler or expected by other components.

-The scheduler puts `NominatedNodeName` at the beginning of binding cycles to show an expected pod placement to other components.
+Besides of using `NominatedNodeName` to indicate ongoing preemption, the scheduler can specify it at the beginning of a binding cycle to show an expected pod placement to other components.
 And, also other components can put `NominatedNodeName` on pending pods to indicate the pod is preferred to be scheduled on a specific node.

 ## Motivation

-### External components need to know the pod is going to be bound
+### External components need to know where the pod is going to be bound

 The scheduler reserves the place for the pod when the pod is entering the binding cycle.
 This reservation is internally implemented in the scheduler's cache, and is not visible to other components.